AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 <!--* **Merge policies** (Limited Availability)- Merge policies used by a journey are now visible and consistent throughout the journey.-->
 * **mTLS support** - mTLS authentication is now supported in custom actions.
 There is no additional configuration required in the custom action or journey to activate mTLS; it occurs automatically when an mTLS-enabled endpoint is detected.
 * **Lookup tables in events** - You can now leverage data from a lookup dataset when a relationship has been defined using an attribute inside of an array of objects.
 The lookup values will be available in journeys (conditions, custom actions, etc.) and message personalization.

+**Globalization**

+In our ongoing effort to deliver a unified user experience, we harmonize the terminology used in the Adobe Experience Cloud products and apps.
+This affects the German term "Titel" which is changed to "Label" when it relates to the name of an object.
+The changes will be progressively rolled out in the UI and documentation.